NFDI4BIOIMAGE/jupyterhub-bioimage-env/README.md

 This repository outlines the Docker image configuration and Jupyter proxy integration used to support image analysis tools.

-Currently, the image is based on the **University of Münster JupyterHub image**.
+Currently, the image is based on the **University of Münster JupyterHub**.
 However, we are planning to build a separate, standalone image to ensure accessibility and compatibility with various JupyterHub instances.

 To build the image yourself, you can start with either: